 Our range of African 'super-ingredients' include the extraordinary Baobab fruit, Moringa leaf and Super-Cacao which we provide as pure powders, ideal for boosting smoothies, food and drinks, and raw energy bars, made entirely from cold-pressed fruit and nuts.

 We sell our products in over 2,000 stores in 18 countries - check out our store locator to find your nearest store.
 Or you can visit our online shop where you can also read lots of reviews of our products.

 Because we are a social business, we source our ingredients directly from small-scale producers in rural Africa, creating sustainable income streams.
 Every single purchase makes a real difference - so thank you for your contribution.

 Aduna producer carrying baobab fruits in Upper East Ghana

 OUR AWARD-WINNING BUSINESS MODEL

-We have been given a number of awards for our business model, which has been commended by the sustainability community:
+We are honoured to have received a number of awards for our business model from the sustainability community:

 - Winner Global Sourcing Council's Innovative Sourcing Award 2015

 - Winner UKBAA's Social Impact Investment of the Year 2015